WSMorrison/The_Dangerous_Maze/README.md

 ![String literal displaying improperly.](./assets/images/string-issue.png)

 After deployment, it was found that the game_over_lose() function prevents the color copy for the final opponent that takes you last health point away from displaying.
 An additional call for and change to the continue_game() were made to improve the function timing and show the result of the encounter before showing the user that the game is lost.

+After deoloyment and testing, an additional function was added that would give the user a hint after every third turn.
+This function would work properly most of the time, but occasionally would crash the app.
+The code randomly selects a row or position that aren't included in the doordinates by determining the length of the list or remaining values, and calculating a random.randint() of a range of that length.
+Troubleshooting found that while the range started at 0 index, the range could extend to an index of 1 past the end of the list because it wasn't adjusted to match the position indexes starting at 0.
+Added a -1 to the range calculation in the code, and the function works properly and consistently.

 ## Unfixed bugs